ayushshah04/homework_1/README.md

 * JP Morgan is one the biggest financial instution in american they do not want to left behind in the "Amazon-ed".

-* JP Morgan is the first the major bank to lead the way path.
+* JP Morgan is the first the major bank to lead the path in digital currency.

 ## Business Activities: